Currency:USD $

 1. Expectations vs. Reality: The narrative surrounding Highguard is one of unmet expectations.
 People expected something groundbreaking, especially considering past end-show reveals like Monster Hunter Wilds and Final Fantasy 16.
 Instead, they were presented with another multiplayer shooter, criticized for its all-too-familiar fantasy-meets-guns aesthetic.

-2. Budget Misunderstandings: There was speculation that the developers, Wildlife Entertainment, spent exorbitantly on the Game Awards slot.
-In reality, it seems they didn't pay for the coveted closing spot; instead, it was an editorial choice by showrunner Jeff Keley.
+2. Budget Misunderstandings: There was speculation that the developers spent exorbitantly on the Game Awards slot.
+In reality, Wildlife Entertainment appears not to have paid for the coveted closing spot β€” it was reportedly an editorial choice by show organizer Geoff Keighley.

 Behind the Scenes Strategy